 I repeated the process with brown dye to make the pretend chocolate ice cream.

-After they were rinsed I tried drying the brown ones in the clothes dryer in a garment bag, but they became a little misshapen, and did not fluff up again like I had hoped.
+After the dyed cotton balls were rinsed I tried drying the brown ones in the clothes dryer in a garment bag, but they became a little misshapen, and did not fluff up again like I had hoped.
 I decided to let them, and the others finish drying on newspaper over night.
 When they were dry, I fluffed them up a bit more with my fingers.

 After they were all dry, we put them into empty ice cream containers.